peachcrumb/campus-address/index.md

 - Add social media accounts to the profile (facebook, twitter, instagram) and show the associated icon in the Profile.
 - The system supports the definition of users with an Admin role, but there are no Admin-specific capabilities.
 Implement some Admin-specific functions, such as the ability to delete users or add/modify/delete Interests.
 - There is no way to edit or delete a project definition.
 Add this ability.
-- It would be nice for users to only be able to edit the Projects that they have created.
-Add an "owner" field to the Project table, and then only allow a user to edit a Project definition if they own it.
-- The error message associated with trying to define a new Project with an existing Project name is uninformative.
-Try it out for yourself to see what happens.
-Fix this by improving the associated Next.js Method to "catch" errors of this type and re-throw with a more informative error message.
-- The testcafe acceptance tests only test successful form submissions.
-Add a test in which you fill out a form incorrectly (perhaps omitting a required field) and then test to ensure that the form does not submit successfully.

 ## Credits